adam-szczombrowski/blog/README.md

 == README

-This is a repository for my personal blog.
+This is a repository for my personal blog, made with the help of Mckenzie Child tutorial.